pabriv/Regression-_Housing_Price_Prediction/README.md

 ---

 ## Context:
 Kaggle competition with the objective of developing a model to predict housing prices in Ames Iowa based on historical data.
 Only Regression models were allowed for competition, no neural nets.
-This model achieved a <B>3rd place</B> leaderboard ranking (out of 123 competitors) based on RMSE and this model is valid for price predictions.
+This model achieved a <B>3rd place</B> leaderboard ranking (out of 123 competitors) based on RMSE.
+This model is valid for price predictions.

 ## Key objectives:
  <B>